IeuanWalker/Blog.Content/Articles/Tests/ContentTypeTests.md

 ---

-That is so funny! :joy:
+That is so funny! :joy: :ok_hand:

 ---